commercialhaskell/stack/doc/GUIDE_advanced.md

 configuration file (`stack.yaml`) is altered.
 The `--global` flag specifies the user-specific global configuration file (`config.yaml`).

-Known bug:

-* The command does not respect the order of the existing YAML configuration file.

 ## The `stack config set resolver` command

 `stack config set resolver <snapshot>` sets the `resolver` key in the